organix/uFork/proto.md

 the execution of an actor's behavior as a reaction to the dispatch of a message-event.
-A particular actor will only process on message-event at a time.
+A particular actor will only process one message-event at a time.
 The effects of the event are applied transactionally when (and if) the actor behavior terminates with a commit.
 Effects are limited to: